Category Archives for "Diet"

 Buda Citizens for Safe Water is a small grass-roots organization that we created based on our concerns with the City of Buda trying to add Hydrofluorosilic Acid (HFSA) to the water system without the consent of its residents.
 HFSA is a waste product of the fertilizer and aluminum industries and verifiably contains lead and arsenic. […]Continue reading

 Creamy Cauliflower Mash: 4 servings INGREDIENTS 4 c. cauliflower 1 c. coconut milk 1/2 – 1 tsp garlic powder 1/2 – 1 tsp onion powder Salt and pepper taste INSTRUCTIONS Steam or boil cauliflower until soft.
 Process it in a food processor with the remaining ingredients until smooth.
 Coconut Crusted Chicken Bites: 4 servings INGREDIENTS […]Continue reading

 As with the other gluten free grains that have been mentioned on this blog, millet too should be properly (traditionally) prepared in order to A) get the full spectrum of nutrients it has to offer, and B) prevent the protective coating called “lectin” from irritating your intestinal lining.
 Pretty much all grains have some sort of […]Continue reading

 This porridge is an excellent source of protein (Quinoa is actually a complete protein).
 It’s very high in fiber, has a lot of antioxidants, and is also a good source of many of the minerals people are regularly depleted in such as Magnesium, Potassium, & Zinc…it’s also high in Iron.
-It’s best if you soak quinoa overnight so […]Continue reading
+It’s best if you soak […]Continue reading